 • Hevo provides predictable, transparent pricing that is easy for teams to plan around.
 Airbyte Cloud uses a credit-based model that often results in unpredictable spikes when data volumes grow or sync frequencies increase.
 Hevo eliminates this uncertainty and gives teams complete cost clarity.

-• Pipelines remain stable with Hevo’s auto-healing capabilities, batch-level checks, and intelligent retries that prevent the sync failures and connector inconsistencies commonly reported with Airbyte’s community-driven connectors.
+• Pipelines remain stable with Hevo’s auto-healing capabilities, batch-level checks, and intelligent retries that prevent sync failures and connector inconsistencies commonly reported with Airbyte’s community-driven connectors.

 Pricing